 1. A student is permitted to remediate up to two courses* during the pre-clerkship years, provided one is a Year 1 course* and one is a Year 2 course*.

-2. Remediation of a failed course* in Year 1 up to Pulmonary, Renal, Acid-Base Block (PRAB) occurs after the Year 1 OSCE, before and during PAL unless specified in the course* syllabus, or the course* can be repeated when offered during the next academic year.
+2. Remediation of a failed course* in Year 1 up to and including Pulmonary, Renal, Acid-Base Block (PRAB) occurs after the Year 1 OSCE, before and during PAL unless specified in the course* syllabus, or the course* can be repeated when offered during the next academic year.
 A student request to repeat the course* rather than remediate must be communicated in writing to the dean, student affairs, or their respective designee, and the course* director.

 5. Course* remediation with another course*: